 “I am glutton for art” – Catherine the Great

 As a German from a minor provincial court, Catherine began her reign on uneasy ground.
-To win over the Russian people, she decided to do like her deceased husband’s Great Grandfather and westernise.
-She began investing in European fine art and architecture and in turn, modernised Russia.
+To win over the Russian people, she decided to do like her deceased husband’s great grandfather and westernize.
+She began investing in European fine art and architecture and in turn, modernized Russia.
 Catherine perceived the fray playing out between European leaders over art and plunged without pause.

 Across her life, the Empress acquired four thousand Old Master paintings and at least six thousand drawings.
 Scrupulous in her choices, she haggled, sought advice and pursued only the best, stationing art agents like spies across Europe.
 She was also a close friend of Voltaire, a writer and the first person in Russia to publish children’s fiction.
 Rightly enough, Catherine the Great declared herself the Empress of the Enlightenment.

 A Great Fact

 Catherine’s rule saw the rise of female artists in Russia.
 Previously, Peter I had established reforms giving women greater access to education, but it was during the mid-18th century, the time Catherine was in power, that female artists also gained power.

 Catherine’s wit, charm and gender led many European leaders to underestimate her.
 This was often compounded by her love for art, which she deprecated as a gluttony but was, in truth, a shrewd political strategy.
 For Catherine, the line between collecting as a practicality and as a passion did not exist.
 As one historian noted, she was Catherine quite contrary.